What is Mindful Meditation?

 How to Practice Mindful Meditation

-1. Find a silent place in your house or outside, a park for example.
 Any place will do, I had often practiced mindful meditation on my commute.
 A place where no one can disturb you and you are free of distractions from the real world.
 This include putting off the TV, and yes your cell phone!
-Make sure nothing will disturb you throughout this tim.
+Make sure nothing will disturb you throughout this time.

 Get comfortable.
 Sit.
 Whether you sit in a lotus position on the ground, or just sitting regularly in your favorite chair does not matter as long as you are comfortable and you are able to keep your concentration and focus for period of time.